Coherence Collapse: Diagnosing Why Code Agents Fail After Reaching the Right Code: : A Trajectory Analysis Lens

 \subsection{Problem Formulation}

 Consider a code agent tasked with resolving an issue in repository $\mathcal{R}$ given an issue description $d$.
 The agent produces an execution trajectory $T = \{(a_t, o_t)\}_{t=1}^{n}$, where $a_t$ denotes the action at step $t$ and $o_t$ the corresponding observation, and outputs a candidate patch $\hat{P}$.
-Given a ground-truth reference patch $P^*$, our goal is to extract interpretable features from $T$ that (i) diagnose where agent reasoning succeeds or fails, and (ii) predict task success without requiring access to $P^*$ at inference time.
+Given a reference patch $P^*$, our goal is to extract interpretable features from $T$ that diagnose where agent behavior aligns with the reference solution.

-The key insight is that $P^*$ implicitly defines the minimal context required to solve the task: which files must be located, which functions must be examined, and which code regions must be modified.
+The key insight is that $P^*$ provides a canonical reference for the modified context of the task: which files were changed, which functions were involved, and which code regions were modified.
 We formalize this as the \emph{golden context} $\mathcal{G} = (\mathcal{F}^*, \mathcal{H}^*)$, where $\mathcal{F}^*$ denotes the set of files modified by $P^*$, and $\mathcal{H}^*$ denotes the set of functions modified by $P^*$.